-The LDEO underway $pCO_2$ systems consist of an air-water equilibrator and IR CO2 analyzer.
-The $pCO_2$ values measured at equilibrator temperatures are recorded every 3 minutes along with the temperatures of equilibration and in-situ temperatures (measured by TSG).
-The equilibrator temperatures lag behind the in-situ temperatures due to the transit time of pumped seawater from the bow of ship to the pCO2 system.
+The LDEO underway pCO2 systems consist of an air-water equilibrator and IR CO2 analyzer.
+The pCO2 values measured at equilibrator temperatures are recorded every 3 minutes along with the temperatures of equilibration (measured in equilibrator pool) and in-situ temperatures (measured by TSG).
+The equilibrator temperatures lag behind the in-situ temperatures due to the transit time of pumped seawater from the bow of ship to the pCO2 system and to the residence time of water in the equilibrator pool.
 We have developed a simple statistical method for synchronizing TSG temperatures with equilibrator temperatures.
 The variance of the (Equilibrator temperature - TSG) temperature differences was minimized by advancing the equilibrator temperatures by one 3-minute time step at time.
-About 2.3 million pCO2 data reported from the ships RVIB Palmer, RV Gould, RV Marcus G Langseth, USCGC Healy, and RV Sikuliaq have been reanalyzed for the time lag using the method.
-The time lag is estimated to be about 3 to 6 minutes for Palmer, Gould, Langseth and Sikuliaq, and up to 15 minutes for Healy.
-The time lag introduced errors in the uncorrected (equilibration - in-situ) temperatures of up to $\pm$ 0.5 °C for the Palmer and Gould, and up to $\pm 1$ °C for the Healy.
-We find that the standard deviation of the (equilibrator - in-situ) temperature differences for the corrected data set is about $\pm 0.1$ °C, which is consistent with the precision of temperature measurements.
-Accordingly, the seawater $pCO_2$ values, which were originally reported to CDIAC/OCADS by assuming no time lag, are corrected by up to $\pm 8$ uatm (= 0.5 °C x 16 uatm °C-1 using ( $\partial \ln pCO_2 / \partial T$ ) of 0.0423 °C-1, Takahashi et al., 1993) for Palmer and Gould data and up to $\pm 16$ uatm (= $1.0^{\circ}$ C x 16 uatm $^{\circ}$ C-1) for the Healy data.
-As a result of the corrections, the random errors in pCO2 caused by the temperature-induced errors are reduced to within $\pm$ 1 uatm.
-The mean of uncorrected $pCO_2$ values for each cruise is found to be virtually unchanged from that of the corrected values.
+About 2.3 million pCO2 data reported from the ships RVIB Palmer, RV Gould, RV Marcus G Langseth, USCGC Healy, and RV Sikuliag have been reanalyzed for the time lag using the method.
+The time lag is estimated to be about 3 to 6 minutes for Palmer, Gould, Langseth and Sikuliag, and up to 15 minutes for Healy.
+The time lag introduced errors in the uncorrected (equilibration - in-situ) temperatures of up to \pm 0.5 °C for the Palmer and Gould, and up to ± 1 °C for the Healy.
+We find that the standard deviation of the (equilibrator - in-situ) temperature differences for the corrected data set is about ± 0.1 °C, which is consistent with the precision of temperature measurements.
+Accordingly, the seawater pCO2 values, which were originally reported to CDIAC/OCADS by assuming no time lag, are corrected by up to ± 8 uatm (= 0.5 °C x 16 uatm °C-1 using ($\partial \ln pCO_2/\partial T$) of 0.0423 °C-1, Takahashi et al., 1993) for Palmer and Gould data and up to ± 16 uatm (= 1.0° C x 16 uatm $^{\circ}$ C-1) for the Healy data.
+As a result of the corrections, the random errors in pCO2 caused by the temperature-induced errors are reduced to within \pm 1 uatm.
+The mean of uncorrected pCO2 values for each cruise is found to be virtually unchanged from that of the corrected values.
 The details of the method used and examples are described in CDIAC/OCADS report by Takahashi and Sutherland (2015).

 During some special expeditions (e.g. Hales and Takahashi, 2004), the time lag was determined precisely by using the arrival times of marker events (such as sharp temperature steps in water column), and the data were corrected for the measured time lag.
-Some of the $pCO_2$ data were obtained from bottled samples, in which the temperature and salinity were measured.
+Some of the pCO_2 data were obtained from bottled samples, in which the temperature and salinity were measured.
 Hence these data do not require time lag corrections.
 However, since most of the data listed in this database were obtained using underway systems, they may require time lag corrections unless the corrections were already applied by the data producers.